ljwagerfield/ljwagerfield.github.io/customer-validation.md

             -   Can occur when the problems you identified have too much friction for a solution.

+>   Initially, the new design typically performs worse than the old one.

 -   Persevere by optimising the feature - but avoid a 'local maxima':

     -   Pick bold outcomes instead of chasing incremental improvements.